D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/environment_config.md

 ---
 # Environment Installation

-This chapter mainly introduces the complete deployment method of the Horizon algorithm toolchain development environment.
+This chapter mainly introduces the complete deployment method of the D-Robotics algorithm toolchain development environment.

 ## Instructions for Using Deliverables {#deliverables_instructions}

-Before deploying the algorithm toolchain environment, please download the [**Embedded Application Development Sample Delivery Package**](https://pan.horizon.ai/index.php/s/iZwyzXoJLs8Btme) provided by Horizon to the Linux development machine environment.
+Before deploying the algorithm toolchain environment, please download the [**Embedded Application Development Sample Delivery Package**](https://pan.horizon.ai/index.php/s/iZwyzXoJLs8Btme) provided by D-Robotics to the Linux development machine environment.

 ### Description of the Directory Structure of the Sample Package Source Code